LaunchCodeEducation/gis-devops/src/archetypes/implementations/_index.md

 ---
-# DISCUSS: should the format be "Topic: Implementation" for easier searching?
+# IDEA: auto gen "Topic: Implementation" for easier searching
+# TODO: set the parent topic name
-title: "{{ replace .Name '-' ' ' | title }}"
+title: "TOPIC: {{ replace .Name '-' ' ' | title }}"
 date: {{ .Date }}
 summary: ""
 categories: ["{{ replace .Name '-' ' ' }}"]
 # implementations are hidden and must be directly linked (they have no context without a topic)
 hidden: true
+# IDEA: auto generate the tag for the parent topic
 # TODO: add the parent topic and any other related tags before committing
-# IDEA: auto generate the tag for the parent topic
-tags: [""]
+tags: ["topic"]
 ---

 <!-- TODO: back link to any previous implementation sub-topics (ascending order from root to current topic) -->